Teetotum

 A teetotum (or T-totum) is a form of spinning top most commonly used for gambling games.
 It has a polygonal body marked with letters or numbers, which indicate the result of each spin.
-Usage goes back to (at least) ancient Greeks and Romans, with the popular put and take gambling version going back to medieval times.
+Usage goes back to at least ancient Greeks and Romans.
 The teetotum has variants such as the pirinola, used in Latin America, and the dreidel, used in Jewish communities during the holiday of Hanukkah.